 What is a personal loan?

 A personal loan is an unsecured loan you get from a bank or lender.
 The money received can be spent however the borrower wants.
-Most personal loans are used for debt relief, emergencies or home improvements.
+Most personal loans are used for debt relief, emergencies, wedding debt or home improvements.

 Where do you get a personal loan?